 Everyone has days where they’d rather be under the duvet watching Netflix than in the office.
 Whether you’ve been in your job for a while, or you’re starting a new job, work can be daunting!

 Want to know how to be more confident at work?
 It is actually possible to develop your confidence in the workplace, using a handful of tactics you might not have thought of.
-So here are five surprising ways to have more self-esteem in your job or apprenticeship, backed up by cold hard science.
+So here are five surprising ways to building confidence at work, backed up by cold hard science.

 1. Ask questions